Costume

 Different types of camera framing can be applied to give a more dramatic effect to the film at different parts of the storyline.
 It also ensures that the part of the films are more unnatural than others.

-Using this camera framing makes it harder to recognise an object and it is often used on the monster which makes it very sinister especially when mixed with high key lighting from the bottom.
+Extreme Close up Using this camera framing makes it harder to recognise an object and it is often used on the monster which makes it very sinister especially when mixed with high key lighting from the bottom.

-By manipulating the position of objects in the field(frame) it often decreases our ability as an audience to perceive the movement of the monster as it creeps up on its prey.
+Plays on the depth of the Field By manipulating the position of objects in the field(frame) it often decreases our ability as an audience to perceive the movement of the monster as it creeps up on its prey.

 Sounds